 2 Sport Athlete: Basketball, Track & Field (broke the US High Jump record as a Freshman), went to US Olympic Trials

-Have a Lifetime Portrait in the Mildred “Babe” Didrikson Zaharias Museum in TX
+Has a Lifetime Portrait in the Mildred “Babe” Didrikson Zaharias Museum in Texas

-l of 3 Women selected in the 41-year history to have her Basketball Jersey Retired
+1 of 3 Women selected in the 41-year history to have their Basketball jersey retired

 Lamar University Cardinal Hall of Honor member